DevXT-LLC/ezlocalai/ROUTER.md

 tracks its requests and input/output tokens with the same usage accounting as local workers.
 Internal t45-or-faster workers win while available; Chutes is used when they are occupied.
-The worker row caches the remaining Chutes USD balance, refreshed only after successful Chutes inference requests.
+The worker row caches the remaining Chutes USD balance, seeded at router startup and refreshed after successful Chutes inference requests.
+Its model is advertised with 100 concurrent slots.
 Send `"disable_fallback": true` in a
 `/v1/chat/completions` body to exclude Chutes and wait for internal resources without a router-side timeout.